 A painter, printmaker, and filmmaker, Edward Ruscha was born in Omaha, Nebraska, in 1937, and lived some 15 years in Oklahoma City before moving permanently to Los Angeles where he studied at the Chouinard Art Institute from 1956 through 1960.
 By the early sixties he was well known for his paintings, collages, and printmaking, and for his association with the Ferus Gallery group, which also included artists Robert Irwin, Edward Moses, Ken Price, and Edward Kienholz.
 He later achieved recognition for his paintings incorporating words and phrases and for his many photographic books, all influenced by the deadpan irreverence of the Pop Art movement.

 Ruscha has a talent for making the banal seem significant.
 He often reduces his subject to the minimum amount of detail needed for identification.
 Places and structures are often depicted as shadows.
 Ruscha is interested in language, and how that language can describe but not depict space.
 Words have been present in many of Ruscha's paintings, often occupying the whole canvas.
-What they say is always clear.
-What they mean is more ambiguous
+What they say is always clear. but what they mean is more ambiguous.

 At the invitation of the U.S Department of State, four distinguished American museums recommended noted American artist Ed Ruscha to represent the United States at the 2005 Venice Biennale.
 The group consisted of the directors and curatorial representatives of the Solomon R. Guggenheim Museum, the Hirshhorn Museum and Sculpture Garden of the Smithsonian Institution, the San Francisco Museum of Modern Art and the Whitney Museum of American Art.
 Mr. Ruscha nominated Linda Norden, the Associate Curator of Contemporary Art at the Fogg Art Museum of Harvard University, to serve as curator of his exhibition.
 The U.S. Department of State approved these recommendations.